 Fathers Eve 2018: City Dads style

-City Dads Group, which is a major sponsor for Fathers Eve 2018, will have chapters host gatherings this year in these locations (links have event details and RSVP info):
+City Dads Group, which is a major sponsor for Fathers Eve 2018, will have chapters host gatherings this year in these locations:

 - Charlotte, N.C.